Colloquial + Locate + Collocate: Colloqate

 Mission & Vision.

 Colloqate is a multidisciplinary Non Profit Design Justice practice focused on expanding community access to, and building power through the design of social, civic, and cultural spaces.
-Our mission is to intentionally organize, advocate, and design spaces of racial, social and cultural equity.
+More than a traditional urban design firm, our mission is to intentionally organize, advocate, and design spaces of racial, social and cultural equity.